bmoneill/enigma/README.md

 ## Enigma Simulator

-This is an almost-full-featured M3 Enigma simulator with rotors I-VIII and Reflectors A-C. It reads from stdin and outputs to stdout by default, and is case-agnostic.
+This is an M3 Enigma simulator with rotors I-VIII and Reflectors A-C. It reads from stdin and outputs to stdout by default, and is case-agnostic.

+The Enigma was a cipher device used by the Germans during World War II to encrypt military communication.
+It uses a very complex wiring system to scramble the input.

+When a key is pressed, the signal first passes through the plugboard, which swaps the letter with another according to its configuration.
+It then travels through three rotors, each further scrambling the signal.
+Next, the signal reaches the reflector, which adds another layer of complexity by sending it back through the rotors in reverse order.
+Finally, the signal passes through the plugboard again, and the resulting encoded letter lights up on the lampboard.

+The Enigma's encryption was symmetric, meaning that using the same configuration for both encryption and decryption allowed the ciphertext to be converted back to plaintext simply by typing it in.

+Needless to say, this was pretty strong cryptography for the time, and it was a top priority of the Allies to break Enigma.

 The following options are supported: